sandraldr27/claseHtmlCss/README.md

 This is my first project developed in the HTML and CSS class of the FEMCoders-F5 bootcamp (October 24, 2022)

 Project members:
-Sandra León, under the guidance of Professor José Miguel Quesada
+Sandra León (https://www.linkedin.com/in/sandraldr/), under the guidance of Professor José Miguel Quesada

 Tools used in the project:
 1) HTML5